JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 - No concrete example parcels (homes or apartments) are given.
 - No mention of the assumed increases in assessed values is given.
 - The district is conflating different expenses when a simple question as to the cost of this one levy is being requested.
-- This levy is a 71% tax increase, in dollars, over the previous levy.
+- The district did not convey how this levy is a 71% tax increase, in dollars, over the previous levy.

 [Calculator for the Longview SD](calculator_longview_enhanced)